Jennifer (1978 film): Critical response

+Critical opinion of Jennifer at the time of its release generally focused on its similarities to Brian De Palma's Carrie (1976).
 Janet Maslin of The New York Times wrote that "all things considered, Jennifer could be a whole lot worse", and noted that "while Miss Pelikan is not Sissy Spacek by a long shot, she does have a suitably spooky look in her eye".
-TV Guide called the film a "blatant Carrie rip-off".

 Bob Keaton of the Fort Lauderdale News also noted the film's similarities to Carrie, but praised Pelikan's performance as terrific.
+TV Guide similarly deemed the film a "blatant Carrie rip-off".